Casio Algebra FX Series: Display, keyboard

-Memory and Processor
+Memory, processor

 The calculators come with a main program memory (RAM) of 146 kilobytes and a storage flash memory of 768 kilobytes.
 It was the first time that Casio adopted a flash storage into its calculator.
 The program memory is used to store program files, calculator settings, and variables for matrices, statistics, graphs, tables, equations, etc. The storage memory is used to stored add-in applications, which can be loaded through a computer.
 Memory usage with listed categories can be viewed from a system manager menu.

-On the hardware side, the calculators contain three different memory chips: a mask ROM, a flash ROM, and a RAM.
+For hardware, the calculators contain three different memory chips: two of read-only memory (ROM), a mask ROM and a flash ROM, and one of random-access memory (RAM).
 The mask ROM is where the calculators store their operating system.
-It has a size of 4 megabytes from a chip R27T3202L manufactured by OKI Electric Industry.
+It has a size of 4 megabytes from a chip R27T3202L manufactured by Oki Electric Industry.
 Since the mask ROM is non-reprogrammable, the calculator operating system cannot be upgraded, unlike the newer Casio calculators.
 The flash ROM is a LP62S2048AX chip from AMIC Technology.
 It has an actual size of 1 megabyte and is reprogrammable.
 The RAM is a 29LV800CBTI chip from Macronix International.
-It has an actual size of 256 kilobytes.
+Its capacity is 256 kilobytes.
 They are all placed on the same motherboard.

 The Algebra FX series runs on a 16-bit microprocessor, the NEC V30MX.
 The microprocessor is tuned at a clock frequency of 8 megahertz and supports the Intel 8088 instruction set.